rootwork/responsive-tables-builder/README.md

 `dist` is where the HTML file(s), and CSS file, will be created, depending on the values set in `config.yaml`.

+# Requirements

+Runs on Node.
+Uses Handlebars and Sass, but Node will install these for you and you don't necessarily need to know how to use them in order to process data and do some basic formatting of it.

+# Installation

+`npm i`

 # Usage

 TK